qhmu/qhmu.github.io/tools/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Tools

-We are committed to develop computational tools useful for .
+We are committed to develop computational tools useful in biomedical applications.